beckn/dhp-reference-bap/docker-setup/README.md

 ## Setup 2.
 Preparing Setup for UI-Layer

-One machines where we run storefront setup

 Specify server name in nginx/data/nginx/app.conf file and use certbot to generate SSL certs, for example we specified healthcarebap.becknprotocol.io;
-Change the other entries in app.conf
+Replace other entries in app.conf

 ```bash
 # generate certs